Are you looking for the best gifts from Hawaii (that you can buy online)? This guide from a Hawaii local has all of the best recommendations!

 Many tourists to Hawaii buy gaudy, bright aloha shirts (what visitors call “Hawaiian shirts”).
 If you’re looking for a classier aloha shirt, Rix Island Wear is the place to get it.
 Personally, the Halau and Kupu collections are my favorite, but there are several other options if those aren’t up your alley.

 If you’ve ever been to Hawaii, you know that Hawaii has some bright red, iron-filled dirt that stains just about everything that it comes in contact with.
 Well, some Hawaii locals have found a way to turn this into a positive thing, by purposefully dying shirts to become the red dirt color.
+And voila!
+The Red Dirt Shirt was created.
 That’d be quite an original gift from Hawaii to give!

 *Note: the red dirt shirt website is quite difficult to navigate.
 To get to the products, you have to click on the location (any location, but it’ll change the products you’ll have access to) and then the location image that pops up.
 On the bright side though, they do offer free shipping to anywhere in the U.S.